leshchenko1979/perscache/README.md

 - Async functions supported.
 - Automatic cache invalidation when the decorated function arguments or code have been changed.
 - Time-to-live (TTL) support - automatically invalidate cache entries after a certain time.
-- You can ignore changes in certain arguments of the decorated function.
+- You can ignore changes in certain arguments of the decorated function or all of them.
 - Various serialization formats: JSON, YAML, pickle, Parquet, CSV etc.
 - Various storage backends:
     - local disk (_implemented_) or